msfcode/penpwn/README.md

     Project : mphish
     version : 1.0.1
     I like learning about Exploit Developement
-# Donation 💲
+# Donation 💲 ONLY 1$ !!
-If you want to help us , to keep going and try to add new options and attacks or exploits :
+If you want to help us , to keep going , please support with only 1$ :
 <p><a href="https://www.buymeacoffee.com/msfcode"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="msfcode" /></a></p><br><br>

    # Installation 🔶